HOUSE BILL 8

 The vague definitions in this bill are a gateway for censorship.

-The intentionally vague definition of "sexually explicit content" offers no practical understanding of what qualifies as sexually explicit allowing some to remove diverse, inclusive content and material.
-Worse, the definition is a politicized dog whistle targeting gender identity, sexuality, diverse family dynamics, and relationships.
+The intentionally vague definition of "sexuality" is a politicized dog whistle targeting gender identity, sexuality, and diverse family dynamics and relationships.

 Ohio already has regulations that govern parental notice, review, and opting out of instruction.